-For Provisioned Symmetric Key Security Association Establishment, similar procedure applies where Enrolee B plays the role of M2M Authentication Function, Kpsa plays the role of Km, KpsaId is generated instead of KmId.
+For Provisioned Symmetric Key Security Association Establishment, similar procedure applies where Enrolee B plays the role of M2M Authentication Function, Kpsa plays the role of Km, lifetime of Kpsa corresponds to the lifetime of Km, KpsaId is generated instead of KmId.
 Generation of Kpsa is described in 10.3.3 "Derivation of Provisioned Secure Connection Key from Enrolment Key".